 References:

 Logic models for both Love Notes and Relationship Smarts PLUS are included here for your information.
-While curricula based logic models are not required in this application, we thought they could use useful for you as you develop your grant’s logic model.
+We think they could use useful for you as you develop your grant’s logic model.

 The following fidelity aids and checklists are available when you purchase the Dibble programs: